 Let us know in the comments below.

-Updated November 2019: Updated for iOS 13 and macOS Catalina.
+Updated March 2020: Updated for newest versions of iOS 13 and macOS Catalina.

 - Backing up: The ultimate guide